Frederick-S/drive-note/README.md

 BTW, OneDrive online now supports editing files online, but with limited preview feature.

+> https://drive-note.dekiru.app has to be registered as a multitenant app which requires a verified publisher.
+Currently https://drive-note.dekiru.app is powered by `Microsoft 365 Developer Program` which seems works properly even without a verified publisher.
+But it might not work in the future.

 ## Getting started
 First, follow the [instructions](https://docs.microsoft.com/en-my/graph/auth-register-app-v2) to register a new app.